bernie-skipole/indi/README.md

 ## Documentation

+If the package is imported into your own scripts, it provides functions which can be adapted to your own web server.
 Detailed information is available at:

 https://indiredis.readthedocs.io